reactorlabs/RhoVec/semantics.md

   * `E_Subset1_Zero`: Subsetting a vector with `0` returns an empty vector of the same type.

-  * `E_Subset1_Positive1`: Subsetting takes a positional vector of positive integers, which describes the index of elements to return.
-The index vector non-empty.
+  * `E_Subset1_Positive1` and `E_Subset1_Positive2`: Subsetting takes
+    a positional vector of positive integers, which describes the index of elements to return.
+The index vector is non-empty.
 Indices that are out of bounds or denoted by `NA_i` select `NA` (of the appropriate type).
+    * Indices that are `0` do not select anything.
+Note that `x[0]` returns the empty vector.

-  * `E_Subset1_Postive2`: Negating both the index vector and all of its indices is equivalent to positive subsetting.
+    * If the index vector is negated, and all of its elements are negative, this is equivalent to positive subsetting.

   * `E_Subset1_Negative1` and `E_Subset1_Negative2`: Subsetting takes negative
      indices; either a vector of positive numbers is negated, or the vector contains negative numbers.
 Elements at those positions are excluded from the returned vector.
      * If a negative index is out of bounds, it is ignored.
      * Internally, the negative vector is converted to a boolean vector, which is then converted to a positional vector.

   * `E_Subset1_Bool`: Subsetting takes a boolean vector of the same length.
 If the boolean vector contains `True`, then the element at the corresponding